CopyOnWriteArraySet in Java

 - The internal implementation of CopyOnWriteArraySet is CopyOnWriteArrayList only.

-- Multiple Threads are able to perform update operation simultaneously but for every update operation, a separate cloned copy is created.
+- Multiple Threads are able to perform update operations simultaneously but for every update operation, a separate cloned copy is created.
 As for every update a new cloned copy will be created which is costly.
 Hence if multiple update operations are required then it is not recommended to use CopyOnWriteArraySet.

 - While one thread iterating the Set, other threads can perform updation, here we won’t get any runtime exception like ConcurrentModificationException.